Coffee is a great way to get our morning caffeine kick, but it can be difficult to choose with so many different options around.

-Essentially, anything that isn't espresso based comes under coffee.
-It's usually brewed in a large quantity instead of one shot.
+Essentially, anything that isn't espresso coffee based comes under this umbrella.
+This means that rergular coffee doesn't have the bold espresso flavor, and it's usually brewed in a large quantity instead of a single shot.
 In a café, the filtered coffee would be this option.
 It comes with or without milk, and in cold brew.

 How To Make Coffees & Cappuccinos At Home

-Making coffees at home is relatively simple; if you have the equipment (a Chemex, French press, percolator, etc.), then you should be able to make a brewed coffee with no problem.
+Making coffees at home is relatively simple; if you have the equipment then you should be able to make a brewed coffee with no problem.

 For tips on a coffee at home, see the table below:

 Use hot, not boiling, water.
-Try using filtered water to remove any sediment from your brew.
+Make sure you remove any finely ground coffee sediment from your brewed liquid.